Mind Your Weight(s): A Large-scale Study on Insufficient Machine Learning Model Protection in Mobile Apps: Related Work

 Model extraction paves the road for adversarial machine learning.
 Prior work \cite{huang2011adversarial,kurakin2016adversarial} fooling the models or bypassing the check is mostly under the black-box threat model.
 Once ML models become white-box, attackers can easily craft adversarial examples to deceive the learning systems.
 Our study shows white-box adversarial machine learning is a real threat to on-device ML models.

-To secure machine learning training and inference, research effort has been spent to prevent model information leakage and unauthorized uses.
-Graviton \cite{volos2018graviton} is proposed to make GPU a trusted execution environment with minimal hardware changes incurred.
-Slalom \cite{tramer2018slalom} uses hardware enclaves, e.g. SGX, during model inference and applies homomorphic encryption to outsource the computation of linear layers to GPU securely.
-Privado \cite{tople2018privado} uses SGX to mitigate side channel attacks of input inference.
-TensorScone \cite{kunkel2019tensorscone} also uses SGX to protect model inference but does not include GPU.
-So far, research in this area focuses on cloud end security.
-Our work shows that model security on mobile device is worrisome and research on hardware backed model protection for mobile devices is in need.
-To protect the model as an intellectual property, watermark technique has been used to detect illegitimate model uses \cite{zhang2018protecting,adi2018turning}.
+To protect machine learning model as an intellectual property, watermark technique has been used to detect illegitimate model uses \cite{zhang2018protecting,adi2018turning}.
 Moreover, fingerprinting has been used to protect model integrity.
 Chen et al. encodes fingerprint \cite{chen2019deepattest} in DNN weights so that the models can be attested to make sure it is not tampered or modified.
 Our research supports it with the finding that model plagiarism is a realistic problem especially for mobile platforms.